alex-arknetworx/winnie/README.md

 Framebuffer Window System

-Compiles and runs on Debian 11.11 console with no X or Wayland (uses fbdev directly). some precompiled x86 binaries in bin_x86.
-At the linux console run sudo ./wserver from within /bin_x86/wserver/
+Compiles and runs on Debian 11.11 console with no X or Wayland (uses fbdev directly).
+Precompiled x86 binaries in bin_x86.
+Only use on a Linux fb console run sudo ./wserver from within /bin_x86/wserver/

-Or to compile from source clone the repo and then:
+Or to compile from source clone this repo and then:

 cd winnie/libwinnie/